TeamSirenix/odin-serializer/README.md

 Once you've forked OdinSerializer, you can start making your own changes to the project.
 Perhaps you want to add a feature, or tweak a part of it to suit your own needs better.

-If you intend to include OdinSerializer in one of your own product distributions, you should modify all source files using a tool like search and replace to move the OdinSerializer namespace into an appropriate namespace for your project.
-This is to avoid namespace conflicts in the cases where multiple different assets in the same project all use possibly differing versions of OdinSerializer.
-For example, you might globally rename "OdinSerializer" to "MyProject.Internal.OdinSerializer".
+If you intend to include OdinSerializer in one of your own product distributions, you should modify all source files using a tool like search and replace to move the OdinSerializer namespace into an appropriate namespace for your project, and rename the .dll's that are built.
+This is to avoid namespace and assembly conflicts in the cases where multiple different assets in the same project all use possibly differing versions of OdinSerializer.
+For example, you might globally rename "OdinSerializer" to "MyProject.Internal.OdinSerializer", and also have the .dll's renamed to "MyProject.Internal.OdinSerializer.dll".

+Here's a goto list of things that need to be renamed during this process:

+- OdinSerializer.csproj: AssemblyName and RootNamespace and XML doc path.
+- OdinBuildAutomation.cs: Namespace, and assembly name strings in the static constructor.
+- Namespaces in the entire OdinSerializer project (search and replace is your friend).
+- The link.xml file included in the AOT folder.

 ### Building OdinSerializer